AbdallahElagamy/AbdallahElagamy/README.md

 ### Hi there!
-🎓 I'm Abdallah Elagamy, Student at the Computer Engineering Department.
+🎓 I'm Abdallah Elagamy, Student at Computer Engineering Department.

 📫 You can reach me at abdallahelagamy2@gmail.com Feel free to check out my resume [here](https://github.com/AbdallahElagamy/AbdallahElagamy/blob/main/Abdallah%20Elagamy's%20Resume.pdf) and connect with me on [LinkedIn](https://www.linkedin.com/in/abdallahelagamy/).